dwave-examples/feature-selection-cqm/README.md

 parameter.
 ## Code Overview

-Given a selected value for the `num_features` and `redund_val` sliders, the code proceeds as follows:
+Given a selected value for the `num_features` and `redund_value` sliders, the code proceeds as follows:

 * The selected dataset and parameters are passed to D-Wave's feature selection scikit-learn plugin
 * The resulting selected features are returned from the plugin